marmust/Python_3D/README.md

 # Python_3D
-really not something impressive but if anyone needs it use it freely :) update --> updated parameter height from 2 to 1
+really not something impressive but if anyone needs it use it freely :) \n update --> updated parameter height from 2 to 1